Hohenasperg: History

+Iron Age

-Around 500 BC, during the Hallstatt period, the Hohenasperg was a Celtic principality with a fortified settlement.
-Numerous Celtic burial sites in the surrounding area are aligned so as to offer a line of sight to the Hohenasperg, e.g. the large Hochdorf Chieftain's Grave, the Grafenbühl grave or the gravesite on the Katharinenlinde by Schwieberdingen.
-The Kleinaspergle, which has been well-known since an excavation in 1839, is a burial mound lying 1,000 metres south of Hohenasperg, which offers an exceptionally good view of the Hohenasperg.
+Around 500 BC, during the Hallstatt period, the Hohenasperg was a Celtic principality with a fortified settlement, known as a 'princely seat'.
+Numerous Celtic burial sites in the surrounding area are aligned so as to offer a line of sight to the Hohenasperg, e.g. the large Hochdorf Chieftain's Grave, the Ludwigsburg-Römerhügel grave, and the Grafenbühl grave on the Katharinenlinde by Schwieberdingen.
+Kleinaspergle, which has been well-known since an excavation in 1839, is a burial mound lying 1,000 metres south of Hohenasperg, which offers an exceptionally good view of the Hohenasperg.

+Iron Age finds

+Middle Ages

 Around 500 AD, after the victory of the Franks over the Alamanni, Hohenasperg became the seat of the Frankish Lord and Frankish Thing, the legislative assembly.
 At this time Hohenasperg was called "Ascicberg."

 The first time Asperg was referred to was in the year 819, as the Shire Gozberg granted local suzerainty to Weissenburg Abbey in the Alsace.
 The location however achieved more importance in the 13th century with the founding of the independent town of Hohenasperg, which lasted until 1909.

+Early Modern period

 Hohenasperg was officially chartered in 1510.
 In 1519, forces of the Swabian League under George von Frundsberg laid siege to Hohenasperg where Duke Ulrich of Württemberg was holding out.

 On 12 May 1525, the peasant leader, Jäcklein Rohrbach, was taken prisoner by the governor of Asperg.
 He was held there until the surrender of the Steward of Waldburg-Zeil.
 After 1535, the castle was expanded and turned into a fortress.
 The residents were resettled at the foot of the hill.

 Between 1634 and 1635, during the Thirty Years War, the castle was defended against imperial troops by a garrison of Protestants from Württemberg, reinforced by Swedish forces.
 The siege ended finally with the surrender to the imperial troops, who occupied the fortress until 1649.

 After the Thirty Years War, the fortress was returned to the rule of Württemberg.
 In 1688 and 1693, it was occupied by French troops; afterwards it lost its importance as a defensive fortress and became a garrison and a state prison.
 In 1718, Asperg was integrated into the district Ludwigsburg, but 17 years later became its own district.
 In 1781, Asperg was permanently incorporated into the district of Ludwigsburg.